 Did you know that Android holds the largest install base of any operating system on the planet?
 That’s right; there are more devices that use Android than Windows or any other OS.
 The system is also one of the most open.
-While that’s good for developer freedom, it also means that some crooks might take advantage of that.
-In this article, we’ll introduce some basic steps every user can take to improve their Android device’s safety.
+While that’s good for developers’ freedom, it also means that some crooks might also take advantage.
+In this article, we’ll introduce some basic steps every user can take to improve the Android devices’ safety.

 Lock your screen

 Putting a password/PIN code, or pattern code.
 It seems rather obvious.
 Your phone has all sorts of personal information, pictures, phone numbers, social media accounts, even bank account information and personal data.
 You shouldn’t give access to just anyone, and the very least you can do is lock your screen.
 To do that you should:

 Now you can choose your screen lock method.
 We recommend setting a password, as it can include letters, numbers, and symbols.
 The PIN and Patterns codes are faster to input, as you’ll have to unlock your screen every time you disable it but are less secure.
 All options are better than simply leaving your phone open.

 Android browsers rely on cookies to collect information, just like their bigger PC brothers.
 That’s useful for quicker logins and searches, but the gathered information can also be used in malicious ways.
 The cookie can track your browser and give that data to whoever’s buying.
 To delete browser cookies in Android, you should: